nikol-zimova/LokiTheCat-GameConcept/README.md

     Collectibles: Collect fish crackers to gain lost lives back.
     Endless Mode: The game continues indefinitely until Loki loses all lives.
     High score: Highest score is saved and stored.
-    Simple Controls: Use the spacebar jump and A, S, D keys to move.
+    Simple Controls: Use the spacebar to jump and A, S, D keys to move.

 ## Installation